Piano at YSM

 YSM piano students regularly have valuable opportunities to perform in piano master classes given by our internationally renowned faculty, and by visiting artists such as Emanuel Ax, Idil Biret, Alfred Brendel, Bruno Canino, Christopher Elton, Leon Fleisher, Richard Goode, Marc-André Hamelin, Angela Hewitt, Anton Kuerti, Ronan O’Hora, Jon Kimura Parker, Roberto Prosseda, Matti Raekallio, Pascal Rogé, Mikhail Rudy, Peter Serkin, Niklas Sivelov, Ignat Solzhenitsyn, Mikhail Voskresensky among many others.

-Master classes take place Thursdays at 10:30 a.m. in Morse Recital Hall in Sprague Memorial Hall and are free and open to the public, unless otherwise noted.
+Typically, master classes take place Thursdays at 10:30 a.m. in Morse Recital Hall in Sprague Memorial Hall and are free and open to the public, unless otherwise noted.
 Please contact us in advance if you are interested in attending.
+Due to COVD-19 and until further notice, all master classes are held virtually on different days of the week as shown below.